Geno Atkins: 2018

 On August 28, 2018, Atkins signed a four-year, $65.3 million contract extension with the Bengals through the 2022 season.
 After recording a sack in the season-opener against the Indianapolis Colts, he sacked Joe Flacco twice the next week against the Baltimore Ravens on September 13.
 In week 15 against the Oakland Raiders, Atkins sacked Derek Carr three times in a 30–16 win.
+He finished the 2018 season with ten sacks and 45 total tackles (24 solo).
+He was named to his seventh Pro Bowl.
+He was ranked 79th by his fellow players on the NFL Top 100 Players of 2019.

 2019

 In week 3 against the Buffalo Bills, Atkins recorded his first sack of the season on Josh Allen in the 21–17 loss.
 In week 7 against the Jacksonville Jaguars, Atkins sacked Gardner Minshew twice in the 27–17 loss.
+He finished the 2019 season with 4.5 sacks and 47 total tackles (18 solo).
+He was named to his eighth Pro Bowl.
+He was named to the Pro Football Hall of Fame All-2010s team.

 2020

 On December 16, 2020, Atkins was placed on injured reserve after undergoing shoulder surgery, an injury he had since training camp.
 He finished the season with only one tackle through eight games.

 He was released on March 19, 2021.

 NFL career statistics

 Personal life

 Atkins married his college sweetheart, Kristen Merritt, on June 25, 2016, at the St. Regis hotel in Buckhead, Atlanta.

-During his freshman year at the University of Georgia, Atkins learned he suffers from Sickle cell trait.
+During his freshman year at the University of Georgia, Atkins learned he suffers from sickle cell trait.

-Geno is the son of former New Orleans Saints and Miami Dolphins safety Gene Atkins.
+Geno is the son of former NFL safety Gene Atkins.